 However, if there is a breakdown at the support level, exit the trade immediately.

 Don’t want to amplify your losses, only take the smaller losses.

 What to do when the stock goes down?

 You can use the strategy above to get out of a losing trade, or just exit the trade and take the loss.

-Do not amply your losses by averaging down stocks, unless you use the strategy, I have shared above.
+Do not make your losses bigger by averaging down stocks, unless you use the strategy I have shared above.

 Always honor your stop loss to protect your investment.

 Is it smart to average down stocks?
 It is not usually wise to average down stocks considering that the risk is more significant every time there is averaging or increasing positions at lower prices.
 Averaging requires more capital, which is not usually available to retail traders, resulting in more losses because the stock is still going down.